ibadetazemi/SQL-Project/QA.md

 SQL Queries:

-SELECT *
- FROM products
- WHERE last_name LIKE 'All Countries', 'All cities%'

-SELECT * FROM product WHERE name LIKE '%Canada', 'USA%';

 Answer:

 Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?